Discover Academic Excellence in Our Online Counseling Courses

 The curriculum associated with the William & Mary Online Master of Education in Counseling is nationally recognized for its collaborative approach to coursework and its emphasis on interactive learning environments.
 In a decades-long history of academic excellence, our counseling students have successfully taken advantage of attentive mentoring from faculty and transitioned effectively from the role of scholar to counselor.

 Now you are invited to do the same.
-Pursue Clinical Mental Health Counseling (CMHC), the Military and Veterans Counseling specialization within CMHC or School Counseling, and take advantage of a curriculum that emphasizes personal and interpersonal growth, cultural responsiveness and social justice in all aspects of counseling, and the alignment of theory and practice to maximize counselor impact.
+Pursue a concentration in School Counseling or Clinical Mental Health Counseling (CMHC), or the Military and Veterans Counseling specialization within CMHC, and take advantage of a curriculum that emphasizes personal and interpersonal growth, cultural responsiveness and social justice in all aspects of counseling, and the alignment of theory and practice to maximize counselor impact.
 Your participation in this renowned program will help prepare you to engage a diverse clientele, empowering them with the ability to manage their own well-being, ease distress and resolve crises.

 Become Immersed in On-Site Learning